 French or English – Some Things are the same!

 Of course, whatever country you are in – an insurance policy is an insurance policy.
-You will need employer’s liability cover, contents insurance and, if you intend to let your holiday home in France, loss of earnings cover.
-Make sure you understand your home insurance policy down to the small print, particularly with regard to any obligations on you, the owner.
-Just as in some areas of the UK, you may find that it’s hard to get unoccupied holiday home insurance for contents if the property will be left empty for any length of time – this is certainly a big issue in Paris, France and Bradford, UK!
+You will need the employer’s liability cover, contents insurance and if you intend to let your holiday home in France, loss of earnings cover.
+Make sure you understand your home insurance policy down to the small print, particularly concerning any obligations on you, the owner.
+Just as in some areas of the UK, you may find that it’s hard to get unoccupied holiday home insurance for contents if the property will be left empty for any length of time – this is certainly a big issue in Paris, France, and Bradford, UK!

 …your insurance policy will be the single most important deal you ever signed.